 Absolutely!
 Every tutor must first meet academic qualifications and be approved for employment following interviews with the Learning Center Coordinator and Tutor/Faculty Coordinator.
 Before any tutor can begin tutoring they must complete a minimum of 6 hours of tutor training.
 In addition, they are required to complete an additional 10 hours of training sessions throughout the semester.

 How can I apply for a tutoring position?

 Stop in at the Learning Center to pick up an application.
 After completing the application, bring it along with the required forms to the center.
-You can print an application by clicking on the Work at the SLC page on this website.
+You can also print an application by visiting the Work at the SLC page of our website.

-Qualifications and Training: Tutors must have a cumulative GPA of 3.0 or above, must have received an A or a B in the equivalent of any course they wish to tutor, and must have excellent interpersonal skills.
-Training is a requirement of continued employment as a tutor at the Academic Support Center.
+Qualifications and Training: Applicants must have: 1) a cumulative GPA of 3.0 or above, 2) a B+ or better in courses(s) they wish to tutor OR proof of competence in those subjects, and 3) excellent interpersonal skills.
+Training is a requirement of continued employment as a tutor at the Student Learning Center.
 It begins with a tutor’s employment and continues throughout the tutor’s tenure at QCC.